Our updated 2020 survey results are now available here.

 LinkedIn reported data shows slightly higher compensations compared with our reported figures, with a median base salary of $135K in NY and $139K in SF.
 Even with only 1–5 years of experience, LinkedIn data reports $120K base salary in NY.
 This is good news for new graduates that may have limited experience but are looking to get into a “generalist” role at a startup.
 The “generalist” is likely being rebranded to the more junior COS and drawing pretty competitive salaries.
 While we can’t see this broken out by gender, LinkedIn salary metrics appear relatively in line with our data.

 Thanks for reading.
-If you found this post helpful, please give us a clap and share it with your friends!
+If you found this post helpful, consider joining the network - apply today!